cesbit/libqpack/README.md

      * this example but note that it consumes more memory and is potentially
      * slower compared to qp_next() for some use cases.
 One more important
      * difference is that qp_res_t contains null terminated copies for raw data
-     * which mean that this function cannot be used in case raw data contains
+     * which means that this function cannot be used in case raw data contains
      * null characters by themself. */

     res = qp_unpacker_res(&unpacker, &rc);